Showing posts with label algarve. Show all posts

 I am an avid reader and have been since I was a very young child.

-I love fiction, fantasy, and travel
+I love fiction, fantasy, and travel books as well as memoirs.

 I love books that transport me to another place or time,